+Orientation

-Orientation A program orientation is required for all Lake Tech Adult Education students.
-Students will sign off on an understanding of the policies of the college and the individual program requirements at the conclusion of the orientation.
+A program orientation is required for all Lake Tech Adult Education students.
+Students will sign off each new academic year on an understanding of the policies of the college and the individual program requirements at the conclusion of the orientation.